Mandeln/Tic-Tac-Toe-Test/README.md

 - Rspec

 ## Test
-- in order to run test you have to install rspec in your cmd run $gem install rspec
+- in order to run test, you have to install rspec in your cmd run $gem install rspec
 - run test by cd into spec file and use the command   ```rspec rspec_game_logic.rb```
 ## Built With